ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

-Version 0.3.1 has PTC-GMRES and GMRES(m)
+Version 0.3.1 has PTC-GMRES/BiCGSTAB and GMRES(m)

-Version 0.3.2 comes out when BiCGstab is done and the notebook section is done.
+Version 0.3.2 comes out when the writing is mostly done and all the examples are finished.

 Version 0.3.3 happens when the chapter is done for the print book and the maps print <--> notebook are complete.